NaiNaniNai/ChangerWallpapers/README.md

 5) Block No. 5:

 This block changes the selection of a random picture so that the wallpaper on the desktop and the lock screen are different.
-You can comment this block in the program so that the wallpaper is the same.
+You can comment these lines of code in the program so that the wallpaper is the same.

 ```python
 randomizer = random.randint(0, len(wallpaper)-1)